Clooos/Bubble-Card-Tools/README.md

    * Base: `/config/bubble_card`
    * Modules: `/config/bubble_card/modules`

-## How it works

-* Modules are stored as separate YAML files (e.g. `modules/my_module.yaml`)
-* Fast, local WebSocket API used by the editor and the **Module Store**
-* Strict validation, safe filenames, size limits, and update events

-## Typical actions (handled by the UI)

-* List modules, open and edit, create new, delete
-* Import from the Module Store
-* Receive live update events when files change

 ## Migration (if you used the old method)

-* If legacy modules exist (sensor or `bubble-modules.yaml`), the editor will guide you to **migrate** them into files
+* If legacy modules exist (sensor or `bubble-modules.yaml`), the migration will be made automatically
 * Migration keeps legacy data untouched for safe rollback
 * After migration, files become the single source of truth